 Platforms: PC, Linux

-Released in 2016, Crea is an open-world survival crafting game in which you improve in various areas by learning new talents and their respective skills.
-Mastering and leveling up a particular field unlocks new recipes that can be crafted into different weapons and tools.
+Released in 2016, Crea is an extensive survival crafting game in which you improve in various areas by learning new talents and their respective skills.
+Mastering and leveling up a particular field unlocks innovative recipes that can be crafted into diverse weapons and tools.

-The game places a greater emphasis on combat than Terraria, assigning enemies distinct attack behaviors in addition to shielding and dodging mechanics.
-It also supports modding, allowing you to dream up new assets and even gameplay systems for a change of pace.
+The game places a greater emphasis on combat than Terraria, assigning enemies distinct attack behaviors in addition to shielding and evasion mechanics.
+It also supports modding, allowing you to imagine new assets and even gameplay systems for an alternative experience.

 It Lurks Below